 “They would not like most of you,” said Tara Westover, with a rueful smile, as she gestured to the crowd in Johnson Chapel.

-She was speaking of her survivalist parents back in Idaho, who appear in her #1 New York Times bestselling memoir, 2018’s Educated.
+She was speaking of her survivalist parents in Idaho, who appear in her #1 New York Times best-selling memoir, 2018’s Educated.
 They distrust most mainstream institutions—the government, hospitals, schools—and her own homeschooling was scattershot.
-She’d never heard of America’s civil rights movement, for instance, until her first year at Brigham Young University, which admitted her on scholarship.
+She’d never heard of the U.S. civil rights movement, for instance, until she went to Brigham Young University, which admitted her on scholarship.

-Westover said that in rural areas, “it’s often less about inequality in that town, but more that the whole ecosystem has had no or little growth because of the changing nature of economy.”
-A generation ago, most Idaho kids would have grown up to be farmers, she said, but that’s no longer a viable profession.
-“We do not talk about rural issues a lot, but that’s 20 percent of the population—and this whole chunk of the country thinks the future is not for them.”
+Westover said that in rural areas, “it’s often less about inequality in that town, but more that the whole ecosystem has had no or little growth because of the changing nature of the economy.”
+A generation ago, most Idaho kids would have grown up to be farmers, she said, but that’s no longer a viable profession: “This whole chunk of the country thinks the future is not for them.”
 She lamented the reductionist depiction of rural areas, which mostly appear on TV as crime scenes, “with weird rural people, and the CSI people from the city who solve the case.”